-'''

-$ gcc -g -c .c
+\$ gcc -g -c \.c \$ gcc \.o

-$ gcc .o

-'''

-2. Build an illuminator called a ai for the a.out program:
+2. Create and build an illuminator called a.ai for the a.out program:

-'''

-$ illuminator --build=a ai a.out

-'''
+\$ nlight --build=a.ai a.out

-3. Build your program with the illuminator that was constructed in step 2, along with an illuminator called main that performs the trace\begin() operation.
+3. Relink your program with the illuminator that was constructed in step 2, along with a predefined illuminator called main that performs the trace\begin() operation.
 At this point, although the illuminators are linked into the program, they are inert.
 Calls to the routines to be traced are still called directly.
 Illuminators may sit in your program unused and not interfering with performance at all until you need them.

 '''

-$ gcc .o -o a.outAI 'illuminator main a_ai'
+$ gcc .o -o a.outAI 'nlight --gcc main a.ai'

 '''